MassOS-Linux/MassOS/installation-guide.md

 # Release Notes
 This is the development version of MassOS.
 It contains the upcoming changes for the next version of MassOS, however it is subject to change before the final release:

-- Greatly improved multimedia codec support in GStreamer (Parole now has full MP4 support).
+- Improved codec support in GStreamer (Parole now has full MPEG-4 support).
 - Optimised the initramfs better by excluding some unnecessary modules.
 - (Re-)added rtmpdump (patched to work with OpenSSL), for RTMP protocol support in curl and FFmpeg.
 - The `adduser` utility can now (optionally) have the username of the new user passed an argument.